 Dental bonding uses a white or tooth-colored composite resin that is applied as a gel-like substance to your damaged tooth which allows it to easily fill in cracks or be molded to fix and restore the shape of a chipped tooth.
 The resin is then hardened to look and feel just like your other natural teeth.
 See our Dental Bonding page to learn more!

 Dental Crowns | For more extensive teeth repair, we can provide high-quality dental crowns to fix your broken tooth or cracked tooth.
 A dental crown is often referred to as a tooth cap because it covers the front and outer sides of a damaged tooth.

 Dental crowns are made from porcelain, ceramic, or composite resin, and they are meant to completely cover any dental damage with a strong layer of protection that matches your natural teeth.
 Dental crowns can also be used to replace bigger broken pieces of your tooth, beyond what dental bonding can do.
 See our Dental Crowns page to learn more!

-Call Stewart and Hull for Tooth Repair Today
+Call Eric Hull DDS for Tooth Repair Today

 If you have a broken tooth, a cracked tooth, or any other dental damage, don’t wait to get it repaired!
 Our office has the tools and training to help fix your teeth and protect them from further damage.
 Call us today!